Who We Are

-Based in Washington, D.C., the NCJA represents state, tribal and local governments on crime prevention and crime control issues.
-Its members represent all facets of the criminal and juvenile justice community, from law enforcement, corrections, prosecution, defense, courts, victim-witness services and educational institutions to federal, state and local elected officials.
+Our members represent all facets of the criminal and juvenile justice community, including law enforcement, corrections, prosecution, defense, courts, victim-witness services and academic research, as well as federal, state, and local elected officials.

 Click the links buttons below to learn more about the NCJA.